COMP2160-Game-Development/Prac-03/README.md

 Then, there are two things we need to add to our OnGround state: we need to set the speed variable, and figure out how to transition from OnGround to Jumping.
 We'll let you take care of the former.

-For handling the jumping itself, we need to decide if we want to take an event-driven or polling approach to handling inputs here.
+For jumping itself, we need to decide if we want to take an event-driven or polling approach to handling inputs here.
 There is no exact right answer, but generally speaking, if we are using explicit state machines we want to handle our transitions inside of them as much as possible.
 An event-driven approach would necessitate, well, events.
 So, we're going to use polling here.

-There are a couple of ways
-Luckily, Button inputs in Unity can be read as values.
+Button inputs in Unity can be read as values.
 Much like we did with our movement in Prac 2, we can simply read the value of the button (returning a float of either 0 for not pressed or 1 for pressed).
 We will then use this info to transition into the Jumping state, setting any values we need to along the way:

 ```
 case JumpState.OnGround: